 Participate in an end-of-summer research symposium

 A Poster Presentation and Celebration for students, families, teachers, mentors and faculty will take place on Friday, August 7 at the Buck Institute.

-ELIGIBILITY: Marin and Sonoma County high school students who are completing 10th and 11th grades.
+ELIGIBILITY: High school students who are completing 10th and 11th grades.